rvbouu/tektok/README.md

 ## Badges and Acknowledgements

-**Thank you** to our instructor Gary and TA Katy for assisting us with our many GitHub and code issues.
+**Thank you** to our instructor Gary and TAs, Katy and Austin, for assisting us with our many GitHub and code issues.

 **Thank you** to all team members for all their hard work and efforts.